Zambia

 Green COVID-19 Recovery

 In June 2020, Zambia's cabinet issued a Covid-19 bond amounting to approximately USD$470 million to finance emergeny stimulus in order to "improve liquidity levels for the needy".
 Funds raised from the bond were used to pay off existing national debt owed to suppliers of goods and services, pay benefits to pensioners and support SMEs.
 Later that year, the government put forward a 3-year Economic Recovery Programme with a focus on "restoring growth and safeguarding livelihoods through macroeconomic stability, economic diversification and debt sustainability".
 However, the plan did not get off the ground, with the ruling Patriotic Front administration losing an election battle to the United Party for National Development (UPND) in August 2021.
 Since coming into power, President Hakainde Hichilema has not unveiled a plan for Zambia's economic recovery.
-In the 2022 Budget Speech the PM commited to a range of buisness-as-usual measures with a focus on economic development and job creation, alongside the provision of tax relief for the environmentally-harmful mining industry and USD$330 million for road and airport infrastructure.
-Budget allocations largely go to existing, long-standing programmes and there is little in the way of new green measures, except some general spending (approximatley USD$53 million) on environmental protection including climate adaptation programmes.
+In the 2022 Budget Speech the PM committed to a range of business-as-usual measures with a focus on economic development and job creation, alongside the provision of tax relief for the environmentally-harmful mining industry and USD$330 million for road and airport infrastructure.
+Budget allocations largely go to existing, long-standing programmes and there are no new green initiatives, just the contination of limited general spending on environmental protection.

-So far, the evidence suggests that Zambia is not on track to initiate a green recovery from COVID-19.
-Green spending forms a minimal, isolated component of generalised economic stimulus, and a wider strategy or recovery plan is lacking.
-Going forward, this picture could improve significantly with the UPND stating their intention to "renew focus on greening the economy", and establishing a new Ministry of Green Economy and Environment.
-The government is also enagaged in talks with the IMF to reduce the fiscal deficit, with the removal of inefficient subsidies on power, fuel and farming on the negotiating table as key goals of an agreed programme.
+So far, the evidence suggests that Zambia is not on track to initiate a green recovery from COVID-19 having released general economic stimulus funds, without a wider strategy or recovery plan.
+Going forward, this picture could improve with the UPND stating their intention to "renew focus on greening the economy", and establishing a new Ministry of Green Economy and Environment.
+The government is also enagaged in talks with the IMFs Extended Credit Facility to reduce the fiscal deficit, with the removal of inefficient subsidies on power, fuel and farming on the negotiating table as key goals of an agreed programme.

 In June 2020, Zambia's cabinet issued a Covid-19 bond amounting to approximately USD$470 million to finance emergeny stimulus in order to "improve liquidity levels for the needy".
 Funds raised from the bond were used to pay off existing national debt owed to suppliers of goods and services, pay benefits to pensioners and support SMEs.
 Later that year, the government put forward a 3-year Economic Recovery Programme with a focus on "restoring growth and safeguarding livelihoods through macroeconomic stability, economic diversification and debt sustainability".
 However, the plan did not get off the ground, with the ruling Patriotic Front administration losing an election battle to the United Party for National Development (UPND) in August 2021.
 Since coming into power, President Hakainde Hichilema has not unveiled a plan for Zambia's economic recovery.
-In the 2022 Budget Speech the PM commited to a range of buisness-as-usual measures with a focus on economic development and job creation, alongside the provision of tax relief for the environmentally-harmful mining industry and USD$330 million for road and airport infrastructure.
-Budget allocations largely go to existing, long-standing programmes and there is little in the way of new green measures, except some general spending (approximatley USD$53 million) on environmental protection including climate adaptation programmes.
+In the 2022 Budget Speech the PM committed to a range of business-as-usual measures with a focus on economic development and job creation, alongside the provision of tax relief for the environmentally-harmful mining industry and USD$330 million for road and airport infrastructure.
+Budget allocations largely go to existing, long-standing programmes and there are no new green initiatives, just the contination of limited general spending on environmental protection.

-So far, the evidence suggests that Zambia is not on track to initiate a green recovery from COVID-19.
-Green spending forms a minimal, isolated component of generalised economic stimulus, and a wider strategy or recovery plan is lacking.
-Going forward, this picture could improve significantly with the UPND stating their intention to "renew focus on greening the economy", and establishing a new Ministry of Green Economy and Environment.
-The government is also enagaged in talks with the IMF to reduce the fiscal deficit, with the removal of inefficient subsidies on power, fuel and farming on the negotiating table as key goals of an agreed programme.
+So far, the evidence suggests that Zambia is not on track to initiate a green recovery from COVID-19 having released general economic stimulus funds, without a wider strategy or recovery plan.
+Going forward, this picture could improve with the UPND stating their intention to "renew focus on greening the economy", and establishing a new Ministry of Green Economy and Environment.
+The government is also enagaged in talks with the IMFs Extended Credit Facility to reduce the fiscal deficit, with the removal of inefficient subsidies on power, fuel and farming on the negotiating table as key goals of an agreed programme.

 Governance